Podcast Marketing: 9 Best Strategies to Promote Your Podcast

 Now podcasting has become so popular that the most challenging part is getting discovered.

 You don’t want to do all that hard work to set up your podcast for nothing, right?

-In this guide, I am going to walk you through seven effective strategies that you can use to market your podcast today.
+In this guide, I will walk you through the most effective strategies you can use to market your podcast today.

-One of the most effective ways to promote your podcast is by distributing it to as many podcast directories as you can.
+One of the most effective ways to promote your podcast is by distributing it to as many podcast directories as possible.

-While Apple Podcasts (formerly iTunes), Google Podcasts, and Spotify account for maximum podcast downloads, other apps can get you a lot more listeners too.
+While Apple Podcasts (formerly iTunes), Google Podcasts, and Spotify account for full podcast downloads, other apps can get you many more listeners.

-According to Chartable, here are the top 10 podcast apps based on unique downloads, devices, and average downloads per device.
+According to Chartable, the top 10 podcast apps are based on unique downloads, devices, and average downloads per device are as follows:

 Other directories that appeared in the result are:

 To list your podcast on all of these platforms, you need to create your RSS feed.